 At WBD, we believe in a culture of learning, and this includes reflecting on our nation’s long, tried history.
 This year and each year after, we pledge to remember Juneteenth as a holiday that doesn’t mark a document, battle, birthday, or national tragedy, but the fundamental promise of America becoming more completely realized.

 Author: Angela Suresh, Head of the Diversity, Equity, Inclusion, and Accessibility (DEIA) Group, is a program assistant and international development professional engaged with the firm’s Private Sector Engagement Support award with the United States Agency for International Development.
-Angela has recently graduated with her Ph.D. in Strategic Communications from John Hopkins University with her dissertation focusing on diversity, equity, and accountability in the workplace.
+Angela has recently graduated with her M.A. in Strategic Communications from John Hopkins University focusing on diversity, equity, and accountability in the workplace.